-Until recently, it was widely accepted that church conservation demanded the lightest of touches: conservation plans generally respected layers of history (if only theoretically) and efforts to restore original designs were largely eschewed.17 Indeed, current SPAB guidance, which continues to inform Historic England's conservation principles, states that:
+Until recently, it was widely accepted that church conservation demanded the lightest of touches: conservation plans generally respected layers of history (if only theoretically) and efforts to restore original designs were largely eschewed.
+17 Indeed, current SPAB guidance, which continues to inform Historic England's conservation principles, states that:

-The SPAB Approach...stands against restorationist arguments that it is possible or worthwhile to return a building to its original - or imagined original - form.
+The SPAB Approach ... stands against restorationist arguments that it is possible or worthwhile to return a building to its original - or imagined original - form.
 Equally, the SPAB Approach generally rejects arguments that original designs or cultural associations are more important than surviving fabric.
+18

-18 However, there are signs that recent shifts in secular conservation practice (as opposed to principles), arguably wrought by market forces and weakened (won't press the point but I don't agree that the protection of lusted buildings and churches has been weakened)-planning regulations, are beginning may be starting to are beginning to influence church refurbishments.
-As Aylin Orbasli observes, 'There is...a notable power shift from the collective body of the State authorities and largely middle-class supported amenity societies to the private sector developer, and the increasing influence developers have over the planning process to shape development.'19 For some churches, the 'increasing influence of the developer' has had the effect of unlocking greater sums of money to finance refurbishments through enabling developments, where church land is sold for housing.
+However, there are signs that recent shifts in secular conservation practice (as opposed to principles), arguably wrought by market forces and weakened planning regulations, are beginning to influence church refurbishments.
+As Aylin Orbasli observes, 'There is ... a notable power shift from the collective body of the State authorities and largely middleclass supported amenity societies to the private sector developer, and the increasing influence developers have over the planning process to shape development.'19 For some churches, the 'increasing influence of the developer' has had the effect of unlocking greater sums of money to finance refurbishments through enabling developments, where church land is sold for housing.
 In some cases, additional sums have been gathered from wealthy private donors, keen to promote certain religious groups, in much the same way as their Victorian predecessors.

 The Charismatic Evangelical wing of the Church of England, particularly the Holy Trinity Brompton (HTB) network, has been a particular beneficiary of private philanthropy.
-The growth of charismatic Anglicanism in the last decade has contributed to a marked expansion of the Church of England in London and a rise in the number of churches being adapted for the performative worship associated with this tradition20.
-These churches require unobstructed spaces that can accommodate large congregations (successful HTB churches in London attract regular worshippers from across and beyond the capital) and often need stages and PA systems for music-led services.
+The growth of charismatic Anglicanism in the last decade has contributed to a marked expansion of the Church of England in London and a rise in the number of churches being adapted for the performative worship associated with this tradition.20 These churches require unobstructed spaces that can accommodate large congregations (successful HTB churches in London attract regular worshippers from across and beyond the capital) and often need stages and PA systems for music-led services.
 Not only are traditional elements such as altar rails no longer written into specifications, they have become an active hindrance for some Anglican churches.
-The net result of Commented [A2]: I have made this statement more tentative and clarified that Aylin Orbasli's point refers to secular buildings (the rest is my own inference) less formal requirements, larger budgets and the relative freedom that ecclesiastical exemption allows, has seen greater creative opportunities for architects.
+The net result of less formal requirements, larger budgets and the relative freedom that ecclesiastical exemption allows, has seen greater creative opportunities for architects.
 The last decade has seen a marked increase in award-winning church refurbishments by high-profile architects and an observable rise in the status of church refurbishment as a practice.

 This article does not suggest, of course, that major refurbishment and reordering of churches is a recent phenomenon.
 The post-war era saw large numbers of bombdamaged churches rebuilt and repaired in range of different ways - some more conjectural than others.
 Indeed, it is much of these twentieth-century interventions that are currently being removed.
-Following the decrees of The The Second Vatican Council between of 1963 and 1965, also resulted in some liturgical reordering of historic Roman Catholic churches, largely to reconfigure chancels and remove pews. changes to the liturgy, such as mass delivered with the priest facing the congregation, required the repositioning of altars in existing churches.
-Though these directives only applied directly to Roman Catholic churches, the drive to modernise worship spaces influenced both Anglican and Non-Conformist churches from the 1960s onwards.24 (this adjective is too important to be left to a footnote) However, the emphasis throughout the 1960s and 1970s (not only in the Anglican Church but also in Roman Catholic and Non-Conformist churches) tended to be on building new churches rather than refurbishing existing ones.22 Extensive remodelling increased in the 1980s when congregations began to dwindle, funds became scarcer and community facilities were incorporated into churches.
+Following the decrees of The Second Vatican Council between 1963 and 1965, changes to the liturgy, such as mass delivered with the priest facing the congregation, required the repositioning of altars in existing churches.
+Though these directives only applied directly to Roman Catholic churches, the drive to modernise worship spaces influenced both Anglican and Non-Conformist churches from the 1960s onwards.
+However, the emphasis throughout the 1960s and 1970s (not only in the Anglican Church but also in Roman Catholic and Non-Conformist churches) tended to be on building new churches rather than refurbishing existing ones.21 Extensive remodelling increased in the 1980s when congregations began to dwindle, funds became scarcer and community facilities were incorporated into churches.
 In such cases, the emphasis was rarely on restoring the original church but rather on adapting the church to changing needs.